yetanalytics/lrsql/doc/docker.md

     /lrsql/bin/run_postgres.sh
 ```

+Note that you will also need to ensure that a PostgreSQL instance is accessible to the container for this command to work.

 ### Customization

 The SQL LRS image can be used as a base image for a customized docker image.